TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/detailed_solution.md

 ![Expected_output](https://github.com/TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/blob/master/Assets/expected_output.jpg)

-You will see the data changes in near-realtime at the e-BACO Board.
-On the site you can see e-staging board
+You will see the data changes in near-realtime at the e-BACO Board, with risky metrics (e.g: High body temperature or abnormal heart rate) being highlighted in red.
+On the site you can see e-staging board as well.

 _To run data input simulation:_